-The Group determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
-Some of the Group's lease arrangements provide it the option to extend or renew the lease term.
-The Group applies judgement in evaluating whether it is reasonably certain to exercise the option to renew.
-In doing so, management considers all relevant factors that create an economic incentive for it to exercise the renewal.
-After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise the option to renew.
+The Group further determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.

+The leases which currently also result in the capitalization of a right of use asset, do not include any renewal options.
+For future lease contracts with potential renewal options the Company applies judgement in evaluating whether it is reasonably certain to exercise the option to renew.
+In doing so, management would consider all relevant factors that create an economic incentive for it to exercise the renewal.